How to Hold Yourself to the Highest Version of YouAug 27, 2021

 You must be willing to change.

 No matter how good the self-growth and development plans you have, they're useless if you don't want to change yourself.
 It's easy to stick with the familiar and follow the path of least resistance, but you will not reach your full potential this way.
-Becoming the best version of yourself will most likely involve new habits and ways of doing things in your life, so you must be ready to accept that.
+Becoming the best version of yourself will most likely involve new habits and routines of doing things in your life, so you must be ready to accept that.

 You won't become the best version of yourself if you don't know how to love yourself.
-It's quite tempting to hate yourself when you seem incapable of achieving success with whatever you do.
+It's pretty tempting to hate yourself when you seem incapable of achieving success with whatever you do.
 Other people's opinions of you and comparing yourself to others are things that are holding you back.
 When we're talking about the best version of yourself, it's you that we are talking about here, not other people.
 Do things that can bring you joy and empowerment so you can eliminate self-hate.

 Stop being afraid